anselm/aterrain/README.md

 The approach currently looks something like this architecturally:

   - A-TERRAIN Navigation Controls ...
+    - implements a visible tile strategy (what tiles can be seen at what elevation)
   - A-TERRAIN ... produces tiles on demand for a full globe coverage
     - A-LL ... an object placed on the globe
     - A-TILE ... a single tile of the globe
+      -
       - TileServer
         - Cesium TileProvider
         - Currently produce terrain tiles by hand into 3js